Andrey Vyshinsky: Early life

-Vyshinsky returned to Baku, became a member of the Menshevik faction of the Russian Social Democratic Labour Party in 1903 and took an active part in the 1905 Russian Revolution.
-As a result, in 1908 he was sentenced to prison and a few days later was sent to Bayil prison in Baku to serve his sentence.
-Here he first met Stalin: a fellow-inmate with whom he engaged in ideological disputes.
+Vyshinsky returned to Baku, became a member of the Menshevik faction of the Russian Social Democratic Labour Party in 1903, and took an active part in the 1905 Russian Revolution.
+As a result, he was sentenced to prison in 1908 and a few days later was sent to Bayil prison in Baku to serve his sentence.
+Here he first met Stalin, a fellow-inmate with whom he engaged in ideological disputes.
 After his release, he returned home to Baku for the birth of his daughter Zinaida in 1909.
 Soon thereafter, he returned to Kiev University and did quite well, graduating in 1913.
-He was even considered for a professorship, but his political past caught up with him, and he was forced to return to Baku.
+He was even considered for a professorship but his political past caught up with him, and he was forced to return to Baku.

 Determined to practise law, he tried Moscow, where he became a successful lawyer, remained an active Menshevik, gave many passionate and incendiary speeches, and became involved in city government.

 Russian Revolution and Civil War

-After the February Revolution in 1917, he was appointed police commissioner of the Yakimanka District.
+After the February Revolution in 1917, Vyshinsky was appointed police commissioner of the Yakimanka District.
 As a minor official, he undersigned an order to arrest Vladimir Lenin on charges of being a "German spy", according to the decision of the Minister of Justice of the Russian Provisional Government, but the October Revolution quickly intervened, and the offices which had ordered the arrest were dissolved.
 In 1917, he became reacquainted with Stalin, who had become an important Bolshevik leader.
 Consequently, he joined the staff of the People's Commissariat of Food, which was responsible for Moscow's food supplies, and with the help of Stalin, Alexei Rykov, and Lev Kamenev, he began to rise in influence and prestige.
 In 1920, after the defeat of the Whites under Denikin, and the end of the Russian Civil War, he joined the Bolsheviks.